jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/do.css";
 ```

-*When you're doing a full makeover, safely trust your intuition.* (Slightly) improve the CSS developer experience, and how buttons and inputs (and inputs that looks like buttons) are restyled across modern browsers by normalizing them.
+*When you're doing a full makeup, do it intuitively.* An improvement of the CSS developer experience, and how buttons and inputs (and inputs that looks like buttons) are restyled across modern browsers by normalizing them.

 ## 2. "Space CSS"